-As an adult demigod in ancient Greece, Hercules earned eternal world-wide fame.
-He made his name synonymous with enormous strength and created his timeless legend which grew to be known the world over and still is, even today, due to his many heroic deeds and adventures including; sailing with Jason as an Argonaut in search of the Golden Fleece, slaying Lord Kyknos, the bloodthirsty son of Ares, wrestling and slaying Antaeus; a Giant and son of Gaea, sacking Troy in response to betrayal by King Laomedon, defeating the shape-shifting river god Achelous in combat, taking and holding Atlas' burden of supporting the weight of the heavens and defending/saving the Gods when the Giants rose up in revolt against them.
+As an adult demigod in ancient Greece, Hercules achieved eternal world-wide fame as he became the greatest hero of the ancient world.
+He made his name synonymous with enormous strength and created his timeless legend which grew to be known the world over and still is, even today, due to his many heroic deeds and adventures including; sailing with Jason as an Argonaut in search of the Golden Fleece, slaying Lord Kyknos, the bloodthirsty son of Ares, wrestling and slaying Antaeus; a Giant and son of Gaea, sacking Troy in response to betrayal by King Laomedon, defeating the shape-shifting river god Achelous in combat, taking and holding Atlas' burden of supporting the weight of the heavens and defending/saving the Olympian Gods when Gaea's Giants rose up in revolt against them.

 Of all his mortal accomplishments, Hercules is best known for his celebrated Twelve Labors.
 He performed these labors to atone for killing his wife Megara and their children as well as to prove his worthiness of immortality & godhood to his father, Zeus.
 It was Hercules' weak cousin, hated rival and bitter enemy King Eurystheus who was charged with the duty of dispensing the labors to Hercules.

 The Twelve Labors of Hercules:

 - Slaying the Nemean Lion - whose pelt he kept for use as indestructible armor.

 - Defeating the Lernean Hydra, the nine-headed serpent.